-The carrying amounts of advances receivable in cash, bank deposits and cash and cash equivalents are considered to be the same as their fair values.
+The carrying amounts of advances receivable from Related Party, bank deposits and cash and cash equivalents are considered to be the same as their fair values.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.